lingthio/SQLAlchemy-boolean-search/docs/index.rst

 A search criteria must be in the form of: 'name' 'operator' 'value'.

 * 'name' must match an existing element field name.
+Hierarchical dotted field names such as 'parent.grandparent.name' are accepted as long as the 'parent' and 'grandparent' relationships have been defined.

 * 'operator' must be one of: '<', '<=', '=', '==', '!=', '>=' or '>'.